zeeshanmcp12/golang/notes.md

 # Notes

-Notes are written for my own understanding and not for others
+Notes are written for my own understanding so these may be inappropriate for others to understand.
+But I tried to write in a way so any begineer can understand.

 ## 01Into